 “One-server-does-all” model was the key to the early success of Apache.
 However, as traffic levels increased and web pages became richer and performance was a constraint, tuning Apache to cope with real-world traffic became complex.

 NGINX was written specifically to address the performance limitations of Apache web servers.
 The performance and scalability of NGINX arise from its event-driven architecture.
 It differs significantly from Apache’s process-or-thread-per-connection approach.
 In NGINX, each worker process can handle thousands of HTTP connections simultaneously.
-Hence NGINX is an implementation that is lightweight, scalable and has high performance.
-This architecture makes handling of high and fluctuating data loads much more predictable in terms of RAM usage, CPU usage, and latency.
+Hence NGINX is an implementation that is lightweight, scalable, and has high performance.
+This architecture makes the handling of high and fluctuating data loads much more predictable in terms of RAM usage, CPU usage, and latency.

 NGINX also has a rich set of features and can perform various server roles: